atelporetti/TodoAppTestPlan/README.md

             * Verify that cursor is focused on the 'Email Address' text box on the page load
             * Verify that Login screen contains Username, Password, Login button & Forgot password link elements
             * Verify that the logout link is redirected to login/home page
-            * Verify that Enter key works as a substitute for the Login button
+            * Verify that Enter key works as a substitute for the 'Login' button
+            * Verify that Tab key works to move to the next input text field
+            * Verify that Shift+Tab key works to move to the previous input text field
             * Login succesfull with new password after changing the password
             * Login failed with old password after changing the password
             * Login succesfull in diferent browsers